ashraffyi/Data-Engineering-Capstone-Project/README.md

 	- I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND
 7. Click `Create stack`

-#### Update Airflow security group to accept SSH, HTTP and :
+#### Update Airflow security group to accept HTTP and :
  1. Go to EC2
  2. Click Running instances
  3. Find
  4. Select it the Instance with the name `turbine-webserver`
- 6. Under Security Group select the group which contains the name `webserver`
+ 5. Under Security Group select the group which contains the name `webserver`
- 7. Click on Security group ID for the `webserver`
+ 6. Click on Security group ID for the `webserver`
+ 7. Under inbound rules
  8. Click edit Edit inbound rules
  9. Click Add rule
- 10. From the first(Type) Drop-down select SSH
+ 10. From the first(Type) Drop-down select Custom TCP
+ 11. In the port Range type 8080
- 11. From the next drop-down(source) select my IP
+ 12. From the next drop-down(source) select my IP
- 12. Click Save rules
+ 13. Click Save rules

 ## II Database